mstksg/inCode/copy/entries/lenses-and-prisms.md

 p a a -> p s s
 ```

-You can also think of this as taking a "relationship on `a`is" and turning it
+You can also think of this as taking a "relationship on `a`s" and turning it
 into a "relationship on `s`s".

 With a prism, we are saying that `s` is isomorphic to `Either a q`.
 That means